-Phosgene is an industrial chemical used in plastics and pesticides.
-It can also be produced when chemicals that contain chlorine are broken down or burned.
-Phosgene exposure can occur when someone comes in contact with this gas, liquid, or food that is contaminated with it.
+Phosgene is a chemical used in plastics and pesticides.
+It can also be made when chemicals with chlorine are broken down or burned.
+Phosgene exposure can happen when someone comes in contact with this gas, liquid, or food that is contaminated with it.

 People can be exposed by:

-You are at risk of exposure if you are near sources that generate it.
-Occupational or environmental situations with a risk of phosgene exposure include:
+You are at risk if you are near sources that make phosgene.
+Places with at higher risk are:

-Eye symptoms include watering or bleeding.
+Eye problems are watering or bleeding.

-General symptoms may include headache, nausea, and vomiting.
+Common problems are headache, nausea, and vomiting.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 The doctor will ask how you were exposed and for how long.
 A physical exam will be done.
-Tests may be done depending on the type of exposure you had.
-This may include a thorough skin or eye exam.
+Tests may be done depending on your exposure.
+You may have a skin or eye exam.

-There is no antidote for phosgene exposure.
-People exposed to phosgene, then taken away from the source, may begin to feel better.
-Monitoring for 48 hours for the development or recurrence of symptoms will be needed.
-Supportive care, such as oxygen or intubation, may be needed until affected tissue can heal.
+There is no cure.
+People exposed to phosgene, then taken away from the source, may start to feel better.
+You will need to be watched for 48 hours.
+Supportive care, such as oxygen or a breathing tube, may be needed until you can heal.

-Enforced rest for the first 48 hours after exposure lowers the risk of rapid progression of lung complications.
+You must rest for the first 48 hours after exposure.
+It will lower the risk of lung problems.

-The best way to prevent phosgene exposure is to be aware of it and avoid it.
-If you work around chemicals or in industries that may put you at risk, follow protective guidelines from your company and National Occupational Safety agency.
+The best way to prevent phosgene exposure is to know about it and avoid it.
+If you work somewhere that is high risk, follow protective steps from your company and National Occupational Safety agency.

 Centers for Disease Control and Prevention